Configure DMARC using cPanel

 Summary

 DMARC builds upon existing protocols like SPF and DKIM to help domain name owners specify how their organisation’s emails should be treate by receiving email servers that fail authentication checks.
 This is important because it helps to prevent a malicious party from attempting to use your email addresses to purport to be you using spoofing and phishing attacks.
-Consequently, DMARC can be configured a number of ways.
+Consequently, you can configure DMARC a few ways.

 Making adjustments to your domain name’s zone record requires exacting language and syntax.
 A missing character can cause a web site to cease functioning and disable your organisation’s email.
 Nor can you test a modification first – changes made have effect in real time.